geodynamics/aspect/cookbooks/allken_et_al_2012_rift_interaction/doc/allken.md

 Strain weakening is an essential part of this experiment: both cohesion and angle of friction see their values linearly decrease between strains $\varepsilon_1=0.25$ and $\varepsilon_2=1.25$ to reach a maximum weakening factor of $R=C_0/C_{sw}=\phi_0/\phi_{sw}=4$
 (i.e. $C_{sw}=5\text{ MPa}$ and $\phi_{sw}=4^o$).

 Two weak zones are placed at the base of the upper crust and are characterised by a prescribed strain value of $\varepsilon_2$.
 As shown in {numref}`fig:allken-setup` they are offset by a distance $\Delta$ which is a multiple (between 2 and 6) of $h_{uc}$.
 The cross section of the two weak zones is $4\text{ km}\times 2\text{ km}$ and they are $50\text{ km}$ long.
 Results after $1\text{ Myr}$ of extension are shown in {numref}`fig:allken-result1`, {numref}`fig:allken-result2`, {numref}`fig:allken-result3` and {numref}`fig:allken-result4`.
+They show that the rift basins are starting to interact with each other in the middle of the domain.
+This rift interaction (or lack thereof) is at the center of the 2012 publication.

+In {cite}`allken:etal:2012` the authors focus on the effect of viscosity of the lower layer, the offset between the rift basins and the amount of strain weakening on the efficiency of rift linkage and rift propagation and the style of extension.
+Their models predict three main modes of rift interaction: 1) oblique to transform linking graben systems for small to moderate rift offset and low lower layer viscosity, 2) propagating but non linking and overlapping primary grabens for larger offset and intermediate lower layer viscosity, and 3) formation of multiple graben systems with inefficient rift propagation for high lower layer viscosity.

 ```{figure-md} fig:allken-result1
 <img src="vx.png" style="width:60%" />